 I, on the other hand, was a guest in the home, and had no such baggage to filter my gleanings of cookie baking wisdom.
 So what I learned I pass on to you, so that you don’t have to spend your days baking one cookie at a time, working your way toward cookie nirvana.

 10 cookie baking tips I learned from Grandma Cook

 Use real butter rather than margarine or shortening, real vanilla instead of artificial vanillin.
 Make sure your ingredients are fresh.
 Replace your baking powder to ensure that it’s fresh.
 Use fresh organic spices, and keep them in the fridge to prolong their shelf life.
 If your spices are more than a year old, use them in this recipe, and buy fresh spices for your cookie baking.

 I like chewier cookies in chocolate chip and peanut butter cookies, and crunchy cookies in rolled or sliced cookies.
 You can control the texture of your cookies by adding an extra egg yolk, brown sugar, and softened butter to make the cookies chewier.
 You can make cookies thinner and crispier by using all white sugar, melting the butter fully, and reducing your flour by 2 tbsp.
-For more tweaks to customize your perfect cookie check out The Ultimate Cookie Troubleshooting Guide at Handle the Heat.

 The kind of flour you use makes a difference.